marcusl07/Curtain-Call/README.md

 # Curtain Call

 Curtain Call is an iOS app that automatically opens your curtains when your alarm goes off!
-Using Bluetooth, the app connects to an Arduino-powered curtain motor, so you wake up to natural light instead of a noisy ringtone.
+Using Bluetooth, the app connects to an Arduino Nano powered curtain motor (with an HC-08 Bluetooth sensor), so you wake up to natural light instead of a ringtone.

 ## Features

-- **Bluetooth Curtain Control:** Connects to an Arduino device with a motor to physically open your curtains.
+- **Bluetooth Curtain Control:** Connects to an Arduino Nano device equipped with an HC-08 Bluetooth sensor and a motor to physically open your curtains.
 - **Wake-Up Automation:** Triggers curtain opening as soon as your alarm sounds.
 - **Easy Device Discovery:** Scans for and connects to supported curtain controllers.
 - **Reliable Motor Activation:** Sends multiple signals to ensure your curtains open every time.